Jets and Redskins a study in contrasts at quarterback

 “As he plays, he gets experience,” Bowles said.
 “I can get a fair evaluation of Josh.
 I’ve seen him play quite a bit.
 I’ve seen Teddy quite a bit.
 Sam’s the one that has to catch up.”

-Darnold got plenty of first-team snaps Sunday and got to show what he could do in the rain against the Redskins’ first-team defense.
+Darnold got plenty of first-team snaps Sunday — taking the majority of the reps for the first time this summer — and got to show what he could do in the rain against the Redskins’ first-team defense.
 With buzz building up about the Jets’ QB of the future, the more work he gets against the NFL’s best on his own roster and others should show how ready he is to be their signal-caller of the present.

 “Working with the first team, it just gets me more comfortable with those guys, and I think they get more comfortable with me and the way that I like to play,” Darnold said.
 “But no matter who’s out there, you’ve got to run the play.”